 The hilltop town of Ronda is one of the oldest cities in Spain and is located on a plateau surrounded by city walls.
 The small town breathes tranquility, offers a magnificent panorama of the mountainous surroundings from the city walls and is best known for the hundred meter deep 'El Tajo gorge' with the Guadelevín river, which splits the old and new part of the city of Ronda.
 You can cross this gorge via an impressive bridge.

-5. El Caminito del ReyThe special hiking trail 'Caminito del Rey'
+5. Activities in Andalusia: El Caminito del ReyThe special hiking trail 'Caminito del Rey'

 Almost 60 kilometers from Malaga are the beautiful hiking trails of the 'Caminito del Rey' (the 'King's Path'), which can be walked again since 2015 after a thorough renovation.
 Over 3 kilometers of walkways and bridges have been built against the sheer cliffs of the Gaitanes gorge.
 The total walking route of El Caminito del Rey is over 7 kilometers through a breathtaking landscape.
 If you are in the area and like to hike, I absolutely recommend this beautiful walk with beautiful views.
 Not for people with a fear of heights.

 6. Best cities in Andalucia: Málaga

 The famous city of Málaga on the Costa del Sol is a versatile city.
 Hip Malaga is popular with tourists for shopping in the car-free center, relaxing at the harbor or on the beach, enjoying culinary delights or visiting historical highlights such as the Moorish Alcazaba Palace and Gibralfaro Fortress on the hill of Malaga.
 Málaga has all the components for a successful city trip.